openmeteo/enhydris-autoprocess/README.rst

 - Run ``celery``.

-- Go to the admin, visit a station, and see the "Validation" section at the bottom.
+- Go to the admin, visit a station, and see the "auto-process" section at the bottom.